JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 PyInstaller.__main__.run(build_config)
 ```

 First, you need to import the `__main__.py` python file from the PyInstaller package, which contains the `run()` function needed to automate the build process.
-Additionally you need to import the builtin `os` module to match the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) for calling Pyinstaller from python code.
+Additionally you need to import the builtin `os` module to match the [PyInstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) for calling Pyinstaller from python code.

 We have chosen the following arguments to keep in your `build_config` list: